llorracc/as.180.369/materials/draft/README.md

 ### Homework
-- Watch tutorial on GitHub practices
+- Watch tutorial on GitHub practices [Link to video](https://www.youtube.com/watch?v=RGOj5yH7evk)
+  - Note: Use Jupyter Notebook instead of VS code
 - Continue working on the Literature Review and Abstract for final papers.
 - Make a start on the introduction